 Headless CMS SEO Best Practices

-The internet has become the medium upon which the vast majority of our communication flows.
+The internet has become the medium upon which most of our communication flows.
 Your websites and other digital properties are now the fundamental aspects of your brand.
-Search engines are more and more geared to helping their users find content, not brands.
+Search engines are increasingly geared to helping users find content, not brands.
 Your ability to rank higher among search terms that are important for you is based on the value of your content.
 In other words, your brand will suffer if your content isn't considered relevant, up-to-date, and unique.

 With a headless content management system, you maintain better content regularly and ensure that you have all the pieces of the page in place that search engines need to see, such as headings and meta-data.
 Here are some headless CMS best practices that you need to consider to enhance your digital presence.